Shell Field Guide

 - https://shatterealm.netlify.app/programming/2021_01_02_shiv_lets_build_a_vcs

-10 from shell to lisp and everything in between
+10 From shell to lisp and everything in between

 - Oil Shell.